Riskified/dynamic-environment/e2e-testing/kuttl/delegate-virtual-service/Readme.md

 - Test VS across multiple namespaces.
 - Test correct status
 - Test cleanup of virtual *all* virtual services (delegated and direct)
-- Test status errors (produced by missing delegate - we inject a delegated route to missing virtual service)
+- Test status errors (produced by missing delegate—we inject a delegated route to missing virtual service)